bcrant/diligence-doer/README.md

 - [x] Write to DynamoDB from Python
 - [x] QA table and column parsing in Tableau
 - [x] Fix Custom SQL parsing in Tableau
-- [ ] Get workbook to datasource relationship
+- [x] Get workbook to datasource relationship
 - [ ] [POSTPONED] Fix Initial SQL parsing in Tableau
-  - [ ] This is taking up too much time.
-  - [ ] Consider using approach from parse_pipelines...
-  - [ ] that begins by splitting the queries into statements.
-  - [ ] This way, even if a query only has one statement (like would be _expected_ for initial sql)...
-  - [ ] The query is split into a list and can be iterated over like one
+- Consider using approach from parse_pipelines that begins by splitting the queries into statements.
+This way, even if a query only has one statement (like would be _expected_ for initial sql).
+The query is split into a list and can be iterated over like one.

-- [ ] Sort out data model for primary key in Dynamodb
+- [x] Sort out data model for primary key in Dynamodb
-- [ ] Add support for Github
+- [x] Add support for Github
-  - [ ] Ingest repo
+  - [x] Ingest repo
     - Should mechanism be based around downloading a repo to disk...
     - ...or authenticating and traversing the repo with requests?
-  - [ ] Minimize repo
+  - [x] Minimize repo
     - Favor database friendly file types (`.sql`, `.yml`, `.py`, `.xml`)
     - Exclude other file types (binary, executables, images, audio, video, stylesheets)
   - [ ] Parse repo